deep005/zomato_dummy/README.md

-This is a starter pack for the new bootstrap-4.0.0-beta.
+This is dummy app of Zomato

-just clone the repository and use - npm install to install the dependencies.
+Run npm install to install the dependencies.

- then use npm start to run the server.
+ Then use npm start to run the server.

  I have used browserSync in this project so all the live changes are reflected back on the browser.

- Just plug and play.
+ Just plug in and play.